Burlesque (2010 American film): Production

+Development

-Steven Antin's sister Robin was a member of the girl band the Pussycat Dolls.
-Circa 2002, the group performed at the Roxy Theatre, West Hollywood, with multiple artists—among them Christina Aguilera—and Steven Antin directed some of these shows.
+Steven Antin's sister Robin was a member and creator of the girl band the Pussycat Dolls.
+Circa 2002, the group performed at the Roxy Theatre, West Hollywood, with many artists—among them Christina Aguilera—and Steven Antin directed some of these shows.
 The first outline of the screenplay was written by Antin and Clint Culpepper, the Screen Gems' president.
 It was about "a girl escaping her life", showing up in a neo-burlesque club and launching a career as a performer.

 Cher accepted the supporting role of Tess Scali because she wanted to sing in a movie and thought this would be her last opportunity to do so.
 While on the film set, she went on to praise co-star Christina Aguilera's acting abilities, revealing to Entertainment Tonight: "She was keeping up, and she was hot.
 I mean, it was, like, she was really up there.
 Her game is good."
 Canadian actor Shawn Roberts, who was previously cast in another Screen Gems production Resident Evil: Afterlife, was briefly considered for the role of Jack Miller.
+Lindsay Lohan and Jessica Biel auditioned for the role of Nikki.

+Filming

 Burlesque started shooting on November 9, 2009 and ended on March 3, 2010.
 Although director Steven Antin wrote the original screenplay, Diablo Cody (Juno) revised it uncredited.
 It was later further revised by Susannah Grant, also uncredited.
 Burlesque is Screen Gems' most expensive film, with the exception of the Resident Evil films, with costs of $55 million.

 Filming locations included the exterior and adjacent parking as the "Burlesque Lounge" of the Ricardo Montalbán Theatre in Hollywood, as well as the interior of the Cathedral of Saint Vibiana.

-The film marked Aguilera's film debut and Cher's first musical.